 The Museum of Chianciano Terme is inside a former granary near the historic center of the town.
 Its collection includes the most important Etruscan canopies (or cinerary jars in human shape) in the world.
 The artifacts were discovered in the nearby area and are organized thematically: the world of the dead, sanctuaries, homes, and the thermal baths in Roman times.

-The exhibit opens with reconstructions of sepulchers and displays of burial goods, including bucchero and bronze dishes, ceramic figures, and amphoras, dateable to between the 6th and 5th centuries BCE, this city's period of greatest growth.
-There is a particularly rich collection of canopic vases from the necropolis at Tolle, while alabaster funerary urns and a series of rooms for making wine date from the later Hellenic period.
+The exhibit opens with reconstructions of sepulchers and displays burial goods, including bucchero objects (made of black ceramic) and bronze dishes, ceramic figures, and amphoras, dateable to the golden period between the 6th and 5th centuries BCE.
+There is a particularly rich collection of canopic vases from the necropolis of Tolle, while alabaster funerary urns and a series of rooms for making wine date to the later Hellenic period.

 The final section documents the use of the rich Chianciano springs during the Roman period when luxurious villas and thermal baths rose up in the area where, according to legend, the poet Horatio came to cure himself.